ARTICLE I. NAME AND GOVERNANCE

 a.
 A request for nominations will be printed in the January and February newsletters and announced at the May meeting.

-3. The committee for the selection of Named Gift Honoree will be chaired by the AAUW Funds chair and include the immediate past president of the Easton Branch and three members of the Easton Branch.
+3. The committee for the selection of Named Gift Honoree will be chaired by the AAUW Funds chair or president/co-presidents and include the immediate past president of the Easton Branch and three members of the Easton Branch.

 a.
 If all five members of the committee cannot be present when the Named Gift Honorees are selected, a consensus via telephone calls and email is acceptable.